mu-se373-200704035/PROJECT-FINAL-VERSION/README.md

 **Functions And Endpoints**

 **Client Requirements:**

+    >> ( for customers)
-    • ( for customers ) scanning qr code and claiming the table if it is available.
+    • scanning qr code and claiming the table if it is available.
-    • ( for customers ) function to add to order and send the order to the table which has the matching owner id.
+    • function to add to order and send the order to the table which has the matching owner id.
-    • ( for customers ) function to call a waiter for help or request the check.
+    • function to call a waiter for help or request the check.
-    • ( for customers ) function to search for items in the menu by name.
+    • function to search for items in the menu by name.

     >> ( only logged in admins are allowed to see or do the things below )